top of page

 • If you don’t have barley rusks, you can use whole-grain bread rusks instead.
 Break them into pieces by hand if you like.

 • Do not soak the rusks with water!
-Let the tomato juices naturally soften them — that’s what gives Dakos its authentic flavor.
+Let the tomato juices naturally soften them—that’s what gives Dakos its authentic flavour.

 • Don’t skip the sugar!
 It balances the tomato’s acidity beautifully.

-Are you looking for guidance from a registered dietitian to help with meeting your health/fitness goals or manage a health concern like type 2 diabetes, or other dietary needs?
-Get in touch for expert support tailored to your goals!
-Book your appointment here
+Are you looking for guidance from a registered dietitian to help with meeting your health or fitness goals or managing a health concern like type 2 diabetes?
+Get in touch for expert support tailored to your needs!
+Book your appointment here.

 Joanna Tsintaris, Specialist Dietitian and Biomedical Scientist